 9 Reasons Why Your Child Isn’t Revising and What To Do About It

-One of the most common concerns I hear from the people in my Facebook group for parents is that their children just won't start revising.
+One of the most common concerns I hear from parents is that their children just won't start revising.
 It always comes as a cry for help with so much pent-up frustration.
 However, there are a number of reasons why your child might not be revising so it's not always easy to give the solution.
-In this episode, I'm going to help you to understand the nine most common reasons that your child isn't revising and let you know what you can do about each of them.
+In this article, I'm going to help you to understand the nine most common reasons that your child isn't revising and let you know what you can do about each of them.

 Why your child isn't revising and what to do about it

 1) They don't know how to revise

 Back in the day, I remember being set the homework, ‘Revise for a test'.
 However, I had absolutely no idea how to revise for a test other than to read through the notes I had in my exercise book.

 If your child doesn't know how to revise they may well be avoiding the issue of revision because they don't want to admit they don't know what they're doing.

 The first question you should ask your child is whether they actually know how to revise.
 Reassure them that it doesn't make you stupid if you don't know how to revise, it's a skill that you need to learn, just like any other skill.

 You then need to help them to get to grips with how to revise.
 You have two alternatives to help with this: